sam-epo/index/index.md

 # SaM Solutions @ Search & Knowledge house rules

 ## First Day
-On your first day at SaM Solution @ EPO you will be met by a Service Manager or nominated person at EPO entrance, there are 2 main EPO entrances:
+On your first day at SaM Solution @ EPO you will be met by a SaM Solutions Delivery Manager or nominated person at EPO entrance, there are 2 main EPO entrances:
 - EPO New Main building entrance.
 [See on Google Maps](https://www.google.com/maps/@52.0396136,4.3379485,3a,75y,355.77h,102.87t/data=!3m8!1e1!3m6!1sAF1QipPcnmHru-_TrrqUB-M4g1hLkrZnmTOE7pMZ_c_Q!2e10!3e11!6shttps:%2F%2Flh5.googleusercontent.com%2Fp%2FAF1QipPcnmHru-_TrrqUB-M4g1hLkrZnmTOE7pMZ_c_Q%3Dw203-h100-k-no-pi-0.40577766-ya28.332989-ro1.3547227-fo100!7i7200!8i3600).
 Unlike the pictire on a google street view the building is already finalized.

 :bulb: Please have ID (passport, driver license) and optionally laptop with you.